-Traveling is becoming a boom nowadays especially that various airlines offer low-cost fares to any destination.
-From the time I started writing a travel blog, one of the things I would like to do is to get to different countries across the South East Asia.
+Traveling is becoming popular nowadays especially that various airlines now offer affordable fares.
+From the time I started writing a travel blog, one of the things I would like to do is to get to different countries in South East Asia.
 I’ve already been to Malaysia and Singapore before but I would like to discover more of the nearby countries this time.
 I checked the map and planned the possible route for an ultimate backpacking trip, starting the route in Vietnam.
 The planning went on for a year which began by catching some airline seat sales.

 For me to be able to accomplish everything on this trip, it took me a year to book for seat sales so to avoid ages of land transfers.
 It also took me months to research on everything; from do’s and don’ts, to cheap lodgings, to recommended food and etc…

 Since this was already planned ahead of time (really ahead of time), there should be nothing that could stop me from doing this trip but until I got sick a week before the trip.
 I was diagnosed with dengue fever and was hospitalized.
 But I know I would be OK.
 Good thing, I got discharged from the hospital two days before my flight and advised to take a rest.
 I wasn’t really that fine yet that time but I couldn’t let anything hinder me from doing this trip; so on the day of my flight I went to the airport, met my friends and we’re off to Ho Chi Minh.